-Meghan Markle’s Half Brother Suggests She’s “Embarrassed” By Her Family In New Interview
+Meghan Markle’s Half Brother Suggests She’s ‘Embarrassed’ By Her Family In New Interview

 — CNN International (@cnni) April 28, 2018

 Meghan Markle and Prince Harry are scheduled to be married on May 19 at St George’s Chapel at Windsor Castle.
-Elle.com reports that we probably won’t be seeing much of the couple now that their wedding is only three weeks away.
+Elle reports that we probably won’t be seeing much of the couple now that their wedding is only three weeks away.
 Harry and Meghan have been keeping a pretty hectic schedule since their first public appearance together after the announcement of their engagement.
 They’ve traveled to various parts of the U.K including Northern Ireland.
 Their last public appearance was at the Dawn Service at Wellington Arch to commemorate Anzac Day in London on April 25.

 The Duke of Cambridge, Prince Harry and Ms. Meghan Markle joined today's Service of Commemoration and Thanksgiving to mark #ANZACDay pic.twitter.com/wChRqEWFrz